weaviate/weaviate-io/developers/weaviate/quickstart/query.md

 }
 ```

+You can try modifying this query to see if you retrieve the vector (note - it will be a looooong response 😉).

-We encourage you to try out different queries and see how that changes the results and distances, not only with this dataset but also with different datasets, and/or vectorizers.
+We encourage you to also try out different queries and see how that changes the results and distances not only with this dataset but also with different datasets, and/or vectorizers.

 ## Filters